Vyral/base-template/_posts/2020-01-21-preparing-for-the-spring-market.md

 Start with a timeline in mind. **December and January are good months to do an initial consultation with your Realtor.** If you call us, we’ll come out to your home, give it a quick walk-through, and provide a list of things you should do to your home to get it market-ready.
 These tasks can include cleaning, decluttering, painting, and staging.

-{% include pullquote.html %}&nbsp;

-Generally speaking, **the spring market in Minnesota starts after the Super Bowl,** or early-to-mid February.
+{% include pullquote.html %} Generally speaking, **the spring market in Minnesota starts after the Super Bowl,** or early-to-mid February.
 This isn’t a hard and fast rule, though—things can change depending on the weather, inventory levels, etc. That being said, you should still be ready to list by that date.&nbsp;

 If you’re curious about what your home is worth right now, we can certainly run the numbers and give you an accurate estimate, but listing in spring means you should fine-tune your home’s price according to its listing date.&nbsp;